By Petko Kolarov

-On December 7, 2017, it was announced that due to the clashes between producer Scott Rudin and David Ellison, a financier at Paramount, and the shift in Paramount’s leadership, a deal was struck with Netflix handling international distribution rather than releasing the film in theaters.
-According to this deal, Paramount would handle the U.S. and China release, while Netflix would begin streaming the film in other territories seventeen days later, according to the trivia page about the movie on IMDb.
+On December 7, 2017, it was announced that due to the clashes between producer Scott Rudin and David Ellison (a financier at Paramount) and the shift in Paramount’s leadership, a deal was struck with Netflix handling international distribution rather than releasing the film in theaters.
+According to this deal, Paramount would handle the U.S. and China release, while Netflix would begin streaming the film in other territories seventeen days later, according to the trivia page about the film on IMDb.

 This film was based on the first book in the “Southern Reach” trilogy by Jeff VanderMeer.
 Garland actually read the first one and it was not recently.
 He decided not to reread it but merely reproduce his “dreamlike memories” and develop his own story.
-Some were disappointed about the bad treatment towards the book that inspired Garland, however others praised it as a much superior piece of art.
-In all honesty I hate that type of comparisons between different mediums and will not delve into more details, just felt it was something worth mentioning.
+Some were disappointed about the bad treatment towards the book that inspired Garland, however, others praised it as a much superior piece of art.
+In all honesty, I hate that type of comparison between and will not delve into more details, just felt it was something worth mentioning.

 The structure of Annihilation is a little shuffled and can irritate some, but it’s worth concentrating because the movie does not rely on blurring your eyes and distracting you from the plot’s holes, and uses this type of portrayal (like Arrival) to build the story to better, illustrate the themes and create a truly thrilling culmination for the characters.
 Nearly all the themes are brought forward through spectacular visual effects which are even more impressive when you consider the limited budget compared to some blockbusters – the overall theme being about the duality, self-destruction, division and evolution of cells.

-It is worth to mention that the five women scientists have dealt with past/ongoing traumas that led them to volunteer for something that can be described as a suicide mission.
+It is worth mentioning that the five women scientists have dealt with past/ongoing traumas that led them to volunteer for something that can be described as a suicide mission.

 However, the film is not called self-destruction but annihilation.
 It is an alien entity that crashed on Earth (in the very beginning) and started to augment and transform reality.
-It is quite remarkable that self-destruction, essential part of depression, is portrayed in such an elegant way through something outside of self, even outside our planet.
+It is quite remarkable that self-destruction, a significat part of depression, is portrayed in such an elegant way through something outside of self, even outside our planet.
 One of the reasons it works so well is the indifference of that alien energy that disintegrates matter and fundamentally changes meaning.
-As someone who went through such episodes I do relate to that feeling where you and your surroundings melt into each other and concepts of time and space start to feel irrelevant.
+It is like a feeling where you and your surroundings melt into each other and concepts of time and space start to feel irrelevant.

 “Lena is crushed almost to death by her desire to escape this simulacra of herself.
 It’s not violent, it’s…what is it?
 Inevitable?
 Inexorable, too.
 It’s one of the finest scenes in a very fine picture, an interplay that locates the horror in the Marx Brothers’ legendary mirror gag”, masterfully put by Walter Chow in his own take of the film on Film Freak Central.